"A Structural Approach Rooted in a System of Turns"

 Why is learning the structure important?

-Technique, musicality, navigation, partner connection, sequences of steps, and even styling and embellishments ..., they all become more integrated through understanding the structure, and understanding the imperatives and the alternatives that the structure encodes into most aspects of the dance.
-This starts with a clear, unambiguous articulation, and clear, unambiguous understanding of the clear and unambiguous role of each partner .
-This is, far superior to vague, subjective, misplaced and misunderstood ideas about leading and following and about partner connection, which plague the progress of most tango dancers most places most of the time.
+Technique, musicality, navigation, partner connection, sequences of steps, and even styling and embellishments ..., they all become integrated through understanding the structure, and understanding the imperatives and the alternatives that the structure encodes into all aspects of the dance.
+This starts with a clear, unambiguous articulation, and clear, unambiguous understanding of the clear and unambiguous role of each partner.
+Understanding the roles is the opposite of trying to make sense of bits and pieces of vague, often contradictory information and subjective ideas about leading and following which plague the progress of too many tango dancers, many of whom unfortunately sooner or later give up.
+It does not have to be that way.
+There is a clear, accessible, enjoyable, and fulfilling alternative.

 Benefit of the structural approach rooted in the system of turns to learning tango:

-• First: Clarity replaces confusion, sensibility true to the human instinct and experience starts reasserting itself, ... and bit by bit, you start feeling really good because you can understand tango, not just duplicate its steps and figures.
-From this follow many other things, including:
+First: Clarity replaces confusion, sensibility true to the human instinct and experience starts reasserting itself, ... and bit by bit, you start feeling really good because you can understand tango, not just duplicate its steps and figures.
+From this follow many other things.
+For example:

-• You will be able to explain your own or other dancers' ideas unambiguously in ways that facilitate learning and the dissemination of tango knowledge, rather than tango enigma.
+You will be able to explain your own or other dancers' ideas unambiguously in ways that facilitate learning and the dissemination of tango knowledge, in the process also removing some of the enigma in tango for other dancers.

-• You will see the logic, not the mystery or the magic, that underlies technique and fundamental musicality.
-But make no mistake: There remains infinite possibilities for personalized individual musical, corporal, emotional, and intellectual expressions that can neither be taught, not learned, ... rather, you invent them, articulate them, dance them, and mature them over time like a good red wine!
+You will see the logic that underlies technique and fundamental musicality.
+But make no mistake: There remains infinite possibilities for personalized individual musical, corporal, emotional, and intellectual expressions that can neither be taught, not learned, ... rather, you invent them, articulate them, dance them, and mature them over time.
 That is the magical power of the Argentine tango!

-Don't settle for handouts from the tango encyclopedia; in the long run, it will cost you in time, money, good will, frustration, far more than it will bring you enjoyment.
+Don't settle for handouts from the tango encyclopedia; in the long run, it will cost you in time, money, good will, and it will frustrate you, far more than it will bring you enjoyment.
 We can show you how to dance, and more importantly, how to learn how to dance.
-We can help bring out the best tango dancer in you!
+We can help bring out the best tango dancer in you.